We surveyed the largest cities in North Carolina and found it's much less affordable to be a renter than a homeowner in the state.

 Less than half of North Carolina's largest cities are affordable for renters

-The most affordable place for renters in the state is Cornelius, which sits alongside Lake Norman about an hour outside of Charlotte.
-Here, residents spend over one fifth of their incomes on housing.
-Although Cornelius tops this list, it remains more unaffordable than Thomasville, the fifth most unaffordable city for homeowners.
+The most affordable place for renters in the state is Cornelius, which sits alongside Lake Norman, about an hour outside of Charlotte.
+Here, residents spend over one-fifth of their income on housing.

-Like other affordable cities for renters in the state, Cornelius' residents have a median income that's well above North Carolina's median income for renters.
-With $68,615 per year, Cornelius's renters out-earn the rest of the state's tenants by more than 100%.
+Like other affordable cities for renters in the state, Cornelius's residents have a median income that's well above North Carolina's median income for renters.
+At $68,615 per year, Cornelius's renters outearn the rest of the state's renters by more than 100%.

 The second most affordable city for renters is Apex, a suburb of Raleigh.
 This city's tenants spend 23.33% on housing per year and have an annual median income of $61,421.
-Apex is the only place in our study besides Cary, another city that's adjacent to Raleigh, that appears on both the homeowners and renters affordability lists.
+Apex is the only place in our study besides Cary, another city that's adjacent to Raleigh, that appears on the affordability lists for both homeowners and renters.